 An 83-year-old opera singer Sylvia Eaves was duped out of £256,000 to solve a stomach problem and to save her ill sister.

-A mother of a child (10) with Downs Syndrome handed over £42,000 after D’Souza claimed she could cure the child.
+A mother of a child (10) with Downs Syndrome handed over £42,000 to the fake shaman after D’Souza claimed she could cure the child.

 Richard Collier-Wright, a retired solicitor who had leukaemia, paid her £17,000.